moar-regex/moar/documentation/implementation.md

 ##### Bound States

 Bound states are used to represent boundary checks in Regexes.
-We can think of them as basic checks like "am I at the beginning of the input" or "am I at the end of the input".
+We can think of them as basic checks like "am I at the beginning of the input?" or "am I at the end of the input?" (the ^ and the $ anchor in typical regex implementations, respectively).
 For these we use the `canConsume(MatchInfo matchInfo) : boolean` method during matching.

 #### Edges